Pony-Driland/Website/server/tiny-chat/connection/messageManager.md

 {
-  "roomId": "string", // The ID of the room "messageId": "string", // The ID of the message to be edited "newText": "string" // The new content of the message }
+  "roomId": "string", // The ID of the room "messageId": "string", // The ID of the message to be edited "newText": "string", // The new content of the message "tokens": "number", // Number of content tokens "model": "string", // Model used to generate the token amount "errorCode": "string" // Error code sent by content generator }
 ```